Phimosis and Paraphimosis

 What is phimosis and paraphimosis?

 Phimosis is a constriction of the opening of the foreskin so that it can't be drawn back over the tip of the penis.
 This condition is a normal occurrence in the newborn boy, but over time the skin that adheres to the tip of the penis can be retracted as the foreskin loosens.
-By age 17, around 99% of males will be able to completely retract their foreskin.
+By age 17, most all males will be able to completely retract their foreskin.
 Phimosis can also occur if the foreskin is forced back before it is ready.
 This can cause a fibrous scar to form, which may prevent future retraction of the foreskin.

 Paraphimosis occurs when the foreskin is retracted behind the corona (or crown) of the penis and can't be returned to the unretracted position.
 This can cause entrapment of the penis, impairing the drainage of blood, and may be serious.